Brewing 101: The Ultimate Guide to Brewing Beer at Home

 With the correct knowledge and adjustments, water can be the difference in turning a great beer into an amazing beer!
 Read more about the importance of water chemistry.
 Brewing is science after all!

 Brewing at home can be made a lot easier when you have the right gear and tools.
 With a whole range of brewing systems and accessories on the market, it can get a little confusing for someone new to the hobby.

 If you are proceeding to all-grain brewing from extract, then you may also need to get your hands on a mash tun for the additional mashing process.
-While many systems including the Grainfather combine both the kettle and the mash tun into a single piece, it is possible to use a separate mash tun from your kettle.
+While many systems including the Grainfather G30 combine both the kettle and the mash tun into a single piece, it is possible to use a separate mash tun from your kettle.

 Here is a breakdown of the basic parts of the brewing process and while there is much to learn, this starting point will get you started brewing in no time!

 There are only 3 rules in brewing.
 Sanitise, sanitise and sanitise!
 It may not be the most enjoyable part of brewing but it’s the most important.
 The last thing a brewer wants is a batch of beer ruined by avoidable contamination.

 Mashing refers to the process where enzymes in the grain convert complex starches into sugars which can be turned into alcohol.
 Using a ‘Mash Tun’ the grains are steeped in warm water usually between 65°C – 68°C (149°C – 154°F) for an hour.

 Once the mashing is complete the grains are ‘rinsed’ with new warm water to extract all the sugars from the grains.